 Additional tools like the seven new quality tools, seven management and planning tools, Six Sigma tools, agile tools, and lean tools can complement them.

-Choose tools based on your project's nature, scope, goals, and customer and stakeholder needs.
+Choose tools based on your project's nature, advisors available to you, scope, goals, and customer and stakeholder needs.
 If you’re looking for help with your QA strategy or managed QA, MSH is here for you.